dsogari/tsargp/packages/tsargp/README.md

 }
 ```

+The documentation also shows how to parse them into an existing object or class instance, specify parsing flags, and emit warnings.

 ### Validate options in test script

 You should check the validity of command-line options during development.
-The documentation also shows how to check for inconsistencies in option naming, among other things.
+Below is an example.

 ```ts
 import { validate } from 'tsargp';